SlenderStone/MessageHandler.Documentation/connectivity/signalr.md

 Web applications are often multi-tenant, multi-user or at least multi-task environments.
 Depending on who is logged in, or where they are inside the application, you'll want to show users only a subset of all messages that are directed towards your application as a whole.
 To support this, you can call `subscribeconditional` and specify a message property name and value.
 This will instruct the server to only invoke your receive method when the property name on the received messages exists and contains the specified value.

 	$.connection.hub.start().done(function () {
-		hub.server.subscribeconditional("UserId", "myuserid"); // tells the server that you're ready to receive messages filtered by UserId with value myuserid
+		// tells the server that you're ready to receive messages where the UserId has value myuserid hub.server.subscribeconditional("UserId", "myuserid");
 	});